agentio/serviceinfrastructure/content/docs/serviceinfrastructure/cloudmonitoring.md

 ---
 ## The Cloud Monitoring API

-The Cloud Monitoring API allows applications to read metrics describing API traffic.
+[Cloud Monitoring](https://cloud.google.com/monitoring?hl=en) is a Google service that provides metrics collection, storage, and dashboard for cloud applications.
 Service Infrastructure users use it indirectly when Service Control API handlers write metrics using the Cloud Monitoring API.
 This allows Service Infrastructure users to use the Metrics Explorer to view their APIs and the Cloud Monitoring API to programmatically access their metrics.

 The Cloud Monitoring API is defined in the [googleapis](/docs/details/googleapis) repo in [monitoring.yaml](https://github.com/googleapis/googleapis/blob/master/google/monitoring/v3/monitoring.yaml).
 It includes nine services: